Italy: In the Path of the Etruscans

 Day 11National Archaeological Museum of Florence

 The National Archaeological Museum of Florence is housed in the Palazzo della Crocetta.
-This stunning palace was built in 1620 for princess Maria Maddalena de’ Medici, sister of Cosimo II de’ Medici.
+This stunning palace was built in 1620 for Princess Maria Maddalena de’ Medici, sister of Cosimo II de’ Medici.
 The Etruscan collection includes some of the most valuable and unique pieces found throughout Italy.
-Highlights are the Chimera of Arezzo, the bronze statue of Arringatore, and the funerary statue Mater Matuta.
-Continue to the 14th century Palazzo Davanti created by joining together a number of tower-houses.
+Highlights are the Chimera of Arezzo, the bronze statue of Arringatore, and the funerary statue of Mater Matuta.
+Continue to the 14th century Palazzo Davanti which was created by joining together several tower-houses.
 It represents the transition between the closed, vertical structure of the medieval tower-house and the more spacious Renaissance palazzo arranged around a central courtyard.
 Lunch and the afternoon are on our own to explore the cultural and architectural gems of Florence before our farewell dinner at an elegant local restaurant.
 (B/D)

 Day 12Depart Italy

-Transfer to the airport for your flight back home.
+Transfer to the airport for our flights back home.
 (B)

 Tour Information